 What Is Phenibut?

-Phenibut is a central nervous system depressant that produces both sedating and anti-anxiety effects in users.
-It is also marketed as a nootropic – a “smart drug” that improves cognitive function and creativity.
-Among phenibut users, it is also known as “party powder”, “noofen”, or “pb”.
+Phenibut is a central nervous system depressant that produces sedating and anti-anxiety effects in users.
+It is also marketed as a nootropic—a “smart drug” that improves cognitive function and creativity.
+Among phenibut users, it is also known as:

-Phenibut is prescribed today in Russia, Latvia, and the Ukraine.
+Originally synthesized in the Soviet Union, phenibut was included in the standard medical kits for cosmonauts.
+Phenibut is prescribed today in Russia, Latvia, and Ukraine.
 However, it is not approved for medical use in Europe or the United States.
 But since it is unregulated, it can be legally sold and purchased as a dietary supplement.

 Why Is Phenibut Abused Recreationally?

-Phenibut is often diverted because it is marketed as producing several purported “positive” effects, including:
+Phenibut is often abused because it is marketed as producing several purported “positive” effects, including:

 - A mild-to-moderate euphoric high